-BEE Midtown are in regular dialogue with governmental and institutional partners and these channels of communication are at the full disposal of all our Members, including but not limited to our ability to engage, inform and influence:
+Midtown BID is in regular dialogue with governmental and institutional partners and these channels of communication are at the full disposal of all our Members, including but not limited to our ability to engage, inform and influence:

-BEE Midtown will continually update our Members on all information we are able to gain insight to as a result of our external relationships.
+Midtown BID will continuously update our Members on all information we are able to gain insight to as a result of our external relationships.

 We also invite all Member businesses to inform us of any experiences, initiatives or advice that can be shared and promoted for the benefit of all of our constituents.